egor-erm/go-imager/README.md

 # goimager
-Golang library for working with images
+Golang library for working with images.

+You can fill in, draw shapes and pictures.